mgraupe/NeuralDataSciPy2023/EndOfYearProjects.md

 <!--- ======================== -->
 <tr>
 <td valign="top">14</td>
-<td valign="top"> <b>Phytopharmaceutical compounds and neuro-developmental disorders</b></td>
+<td valign="top"> <b>Author position and gender bias</b></td>
-<td valign="top">The aim of this mini-project is to explore the current literature available for phytopharmaceutical compounds (such as pesticides) (the list has to be defined by you, and approved by the supervisor), and links them to neuro-developmental disorders.
-Phytopharmaceutical compounds are small molecules to which human are exposed.
-These compounds may perturb biological mechanisms in our bodies.
-From the selected list of compounds, you will perform an automatic literature search using the PubMed database, in order to determine the number of articles related to these compounds, their publication dates, the journal where there are published, etc… and to which diseases they are linked too.
-You can also check in the PubChem database for synonyms of the chemical names.
-Chose an appropriate visualization for your results.
+<td valign="top">The aim of this project is to investigate the fraction of scientific articles published (from the PubMed database) by a female/male scientist as first/last author, and how these fractions have developed over the last 20 years.
+Please, illustrate with an appropriate visualization your obtained results.
 </td>
 <td valign="top">literature searches, visualization of data</td>
 <td valign="top"><a href="mailto:karine.audouze@parisdescartes.fr">Karine Audouze</a></td>